jultty/gits/README.md

 ```

 See `git status --help`for an extensive list of other such characters and the possible combinations across both columns.

+While Git's porcelain commands are supposed to change and not be used for scripting, this tool does not and will not perform any writing operations.
+Rather, it only reads and parses the output from `git status --porcelain 1 --branch`.
+Any other calls it makes to git are also read-only.

 ## Development